zhu502846/zhu502846.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a 4th year undergrad in computer science at UC Berkeley.
-I am broadly interested in algorithms and machine learning.
+I am broadly interested in algorithms, machine learning, and software development.
 After graduation, I will be joining Citadel as a quantitative research analyst.
+For my full professional history, please refer to my linkedin profile or reach out to my email.

 <!-- # A data-driven personal website